Pertino/AMQP-CPP/README.md

 };
 ````

+You see that there are many methods in TcpHandler that you can implement.
+The most important
-The "monitor()" method can be used to integrate the AMQP filedescriptors in your
+one is "monitor()".
+This method is used to integrate the AMQP filedescriptors in your
 application's event loop.
-For some popular event loops (libev, libevent), we have
+For some popular event loops (libev, libuv, libevent), we
-already added example handler objects (see the next section for that).
+have already added example handler objects (see the next section for that).
+All the
+other methods are optional to override.
+It often is a good idea to override the
+onError() method to log or report errors and onDetached() for cleaning up stuff.
+AMQP-CPP has it's own buffers if you send instructions prematurely, but if you
+intend to send a lot of data over the connection, it also is a good idea to
+implement the onReady() method and delay your calls until the AMQP connection
+has been fully set up.

 Using the TCP module of the AMQP-CPP library is easier than using the
 raw AMQP::Connection and AMQP::Channel objects, because you do not have to
 create the sockets and connections yourself, and you also do not have to take
 care of buffering network data.

-The example that we gave above, looks slightly different if you make use of
+The example that we gave above, looks slightly
-the TCP module:
+different if you make use of the TCP module:

 ````c++
 // create an instance of your own tcp handler